Fine Toothed Comba short story writing class

 Sign up for A Fine Toothed Comb below.

-IMPORTANT: I do not record these sessions.
-We participate in real-time and I only have 6 spots per round.
+IMPORTANT: I only record the critiques for these sessions.
+We participate in real-time and there are 5 spots per round.

-Once you’re purchased a spot you’ll receive an e-mail with the Zoom call details.
+Once you’ve purchased a spot you’ll receive an e-mail with the Zoom call details.

 - a burst of 2 weekly sessions